-A facility seeking to use horticultural lighting not included on the Horticultural QPL or other similar list approved by the Commission shall seek a waiver pursuant 935 CMR 500.850: Waivers and provide documentation of third-party certification of the energy efficiency features of the proposed lighting.
+A facility seeking to use horticultural lighting not included on the Horticultural QPL or other similar list approved by the Commission shall seek a waiver pursuant 935 CMR 501.850: Waivers and provide documentation of third-party certification of the energy efficiency features of the proposed lighting.
 All facilities, regardless of compliance path, shall provide third-party safety certification by an OSHA NRTL or SCC-recognized body, which shall certify that products meet a set of safety requirements and standards deemed applicable to horticultural lighting products by that safety organization.

-Heating Ventilation and Air Conditioning (HVAC) and dehumidification systems must meet Massachusetts State Building Code requirements and all Massachusetts amendments (780 CMR: State Building Code), IECC Section C.403 or ASHRAE Chapter 6 as applied or incorporated by reference in (780 CMR: State Building Code).
-As part of the documentation required under 935 CMR 501.120(11) an MTC engaged in cultivation operations must provide a certification from a Massachusetts Licensed Mechanical Engineer that the HVAC and dehumidification systems meet Massachusetts building code as specified in 935 CMR 501.120(11) and that such systems have been evaluated and sized for the anticipated loads of the facility.
+Heating Ventilation and Air Conditioning (HVAC) and dehumidification systems shall meet Massachusetts State Building Code requirements and all Massachusetts amendments (780 CMR: State Building Code), IECC Section C.403 or ASHRAE Chapter 6 as applied or incorporated by reference in (780 CMR: State Building Code).
+As part of the documentation required under 935 CMR 501.120(11) an MTC engaged in cultivation operations shall provide a certification from a Massachusetts Licensed Mechanical Engineer that the HVAC and dehumidification systems meet Massachusetts building code as specified in 935 CMR 501.120(11) and that such systems have been evaluated and sized for the anticipated loads of the facility.

-Safety protocols must be established and documented to protect workers and Qualifying Patients (e.g., eye protection near operating Horticultural Lighting Equipment).
+Safety protocols shall be established and documented to protect workers, Qualifying Patients, or Visitors (e.g., eye protection near operating Horticultural Lighting Equipment).

-The requirements of 935 CMR 501.120(11) shall not be required if an indoor MTC cultivation operation is generating 80% or more of the total annual onsite energy use for all fuels (expressed on a MWh basis) from an onsite clean or renewable generating source or renewable thermal generation, as provided in M.G.L. c.
+The requirements in 935 CMR 501.120(12)(b) and (c) may not be required if an indoor MTC cultivation operation is generating 80% or more of the total annual onsite energy use for all fuels (expressed on a MWh basis) from an onsite clean or renewable generating source, or renewable thermal generation, as provided in M.G.L. c.
 25A, §§ 11F and 11F½.
-Additionally, the Licensee must document that renewable energy credits or alternative energy credits representing the portion of the Licensee's energy usage not generated onside has been purchased and retired on an annual basis.
+Additionally, the Licensee shall document that renewable energy credits or alternative energy credits representing the portion of the Licensee's energy usage not generated onsite have been purchased and retired on an annual basis.

-To demonstrate compliance with 935 CMR 501.120(11), an MTC applicant seeking to engage in cultivation operations must submit an energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with submission of building plans under 935 CMR 501.103(1)(a), but prior to final licensure.
-To the extent updates are required to the information provided for initial licensure, the MTC must submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 501.103(4).
+Prior to final licensure, , an MTC applicant shall demonstrate compliance with 935 CMR 501.120(11) by submitting an energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with submission of building plans under 935 CMR 501.103(1)(a)..
+To the extent updates are required to the information provided for initial licensure, the MTC shall submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 501.103(4): Expiration and Renewal of Licensure.

-A colocated Marijuana Establishment and MTC with a final Certificate of Licensure before November 1, 2019 shall have until January 1, 2020 to comply with 935 CMR 501.120(11), except that any additions to or renovations to a facility must comply with 935 CMR 501.120(11).
-An MTC with a final Certificate of Licensure before November 1, 2019 shall have until January 1, 2021 to comply with 935 CMR 501.120(11), except that any additions to or renovations to a facility must comply with 935 CMR 501.120(11).
-A MTC subject to 935 CMR 501.120(12) may apply for an additional six-month extension if it agrees to install meters to monitor energy usage, water usage and other data determined by the Commission, as well as provide reports on energy usage, water usage, waste production and other data in a form and manner determined by the Commission.
+A CMO with a final Certificate of Licensure issued before November 1, 2019 shall have until July 1, 2020 to comply with 935 CMR 501.120(11), except that any additions to or renovations to a facility shall comply with 935 CMR 501.120(11).
+An MTC with a final Certificate of Licensure issued before November 1, 2019 shall have until January 1, 2021 to comply with 935 CMR 501.120(11), except that any additions to or renovations to a facility shall comply with 935 CMR 501.120(11).
+An MTC subject to 935 CMR 501.120(12)(g) may apply for an additional six-month extension if it agrees to install meters to monitor energy usage, water usage and other data determined by the Commission as necessary in order to provide reports on energy usage, water usage, waste production and other data in a form and manner determined by the Commission.

 For purposes of 935 CMR 501.120(11), the following terms shall have the following meanings: